F E L I S

 live in the Eternal City; 180.000 in the houses and 120.000 in the streets.
 The latest animal census was commissioned by the Office for Animal Rights of the capital, and counted more than 4.000 colonies of cats.

 Cats are omnipresent in Rome; they can rightly be considered citizens and a symbol of the Eternal City.
 They are so popular that a regional law states that a group of more than 5 cats in the natural urban habitat constitutes a protected feline colony.
-There the animals are entitled to food, shelter and protection, and cannot be kicked out of there.
-In exchange, the cats have to accept hygienic rules and ... sterilization.
+There the animals are entitled to food, shelter and protection, and cannot be evicted.
+In exchange, cats have to accept hygienic rules and ... sterilization.
 This latter measure should keep the feline population under control, so that it can thrive.
 Romans generally love cats, because they are graceful, harmless, clean and keep the rats at bay, but they are not always welcome and there are some criminals (now it is a crime) who poison or beat them.